NVIDIA/nvindex-cloud/README.md

 - Go to the Application section of the Kubernetes cluster.
 Select the application.
 There you should see the external IP at which the viewer is accessible, the username and the password.
-  To get the GCP Console URL for your app, run the following command:
+  To get the GCP Console URL for your application, run the following command:

    ```shell
         echo "https://console.cloud.google.com/kubernetes/application/${ZONE}/${CLUSTER}/${NAMESPACE}/${NAME}"
    ```

-- Another approach is to get the IP and credentials from the CLI:
+- Another approach is to get the IP and credentials from the command line interface:

     ```shell
         echo "Login: https://"$(kubectl get service/${NAME}-viewer --namespace ${NAMESPACE} --output jsonpath='{.status.loadBalancer.ingress[0].ip}')"